-- Face meetings and order carried out on the roads
+- Face meetings and orders carried out on the roads

 - Discounts on bulk purchases with the best price along with pricing bargain

-- Variety in payment options and flexibility in terms such as proforma invoices, deposits, splitting into payments and payments made on the account.
+- Variety in payment options and flexibility include proforma invoices, deposits, splitting into payments, and payments made on the account.

-- Types of delivery options such as partial fulfillment, dropshipping method, and continuous ordering.
+- Types of delivery options include partial fulfillment, dropshipping method, and continuous ordering.

 - Online processing of orders and self-service for better order management of inventory.